camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-elements.md

   <tr>
     <th>Description</th>
     <td colspan="2">
       An single input mapping for the activity.
-If the element has no child element the text content of this element is mapped into the activity.
+If the element has no child element, the text content of this element is mapped into the activity.
 The text content can be a constant string value or an expression.
-If no child element or text content exists the variable inside the activity is set to the special value <code>null</code>.
+If no child element or text content exists, the variable inside the activity is set to the special value <code>null</code>.
     </td>
   </tr>